MLH/mlh-hackathon-organizer-guide/Organizer-Resources/Brainstorm.md

 ## Check-in Meetings

-Check-in meetings or standups give teams face-to-face contact with other teams and a chance to report their progress and get help from mentors and other teams with things they're stuck on.
-Consider running three to five check-in meetings interspersed throughout your hackathon.

-At a check-in meeting, teams take turns stating how much progress they've made, what difficulties are impeding their progress, and what kind of help they need from others at the hackathon.
+Check-in meetings or standups give teams face-to-face contact with other teams and a chance to report their progress and get help.
+At a check-in meeting, teams take turns stating what their goals are, how much progress they've made, what difficulties are impeding their progress, and what kind of help they need from mentors and other teams at the hackathon.
+Consider running three to five check-in meetings at regular intervals throughout your hackathon.